The Journey of Adopting Cloud-Native Development

 By looking at the following description of the different cloud-native levels, you can classify your current development workflow with Kubernetes and even see what is ahead of you and what your next possible steps might be.

-#Level 0 – Traditional Development - Kubernetes is an ops topic
+Level 0 – Traditional Development - Kubernetes is an ops topic

 At level 0, Kubernetes is not a topic for developers yet although it might already be used for production workloads.
 While developers may know that Kubernetes is used to run their applications after they are finished, they are not in touch with Kubernetes during their everyday work.
 They only use container solutions such as Docker, if they are working with containers at all.
-This means that the developers are working on their local computers with their traditional technologies and hand-over the software for production to operations departments after completion.

 Traditional development, as the name suggests, has been the standard for a long time in the past and even though it is “Level 0”, it does not only have downsides.